-The TRF7960A device supports data rates up to 848 kbps with all framing and synchronization tasks for the ISO protocols onboard.
-The device also supports reader/writer mode for NFC Forum tag types 1, 2, 3, 4, and 5.
-NFC Forum tag types 2, 3, 4, and 5 are supported with the built-in protocol decoders used in Direct Mode 2.
+The TRF7962A device supports data rates 6 kbps and 26 kbps with all framing and synchronization tasks for the ISO protocols onboard.
+The device also supports reader/writer mode for NFC Forum tag type 5.
+NFC Forum tag type 5 is supported with the built-in protocol decoders used in Direct Mode 2.
 NFC Forum tag type 1 requires the use of Direct Mode 0.
 Other standards and custom protocols can also be implemented by using Direct Mode 0.
 Direct Mode 0 lets the user fully control the AFE and also gain access to the raw subcarrier data or the unframed, but already ISO-formatted, data and the associated (extracted) clock signal.